StephanieArgy/StephanieArgy.github.io/pcsnotes_c2_w2.md

 **3. Media Queries**

 The reason it's called a "query": it's asking, "What kind of a device are you?"
-(And you can also ask about its orientation.)
+(And you can also ask about a device's orientation.)

 There are two ways to use media queries: